 On Tuesday, Adobe announced it would

-to the Mozilla Foundation as the basis for a collaboration to establish a standard scripting language that developers can use to create interactive applications for Adobe’s Flash Player and Mozilla’s Firefox browser.
+contribute source code to the Mozilla Foundation as the basis for a collaboration to establish a standard scripting language that developers can use to create interactive applications for Adobe’s Flash Player and Mozilla’s Firefox browser.
 Adobe’s contribution is the largest made to the Mozilla Foundation since its inception, according to the organizations.

 Adobe gave the source code from its ActionScript Virtual Machine, the scripting language engine in its Flash Player.
 With the source code, Mozilla will host a new open-source project called Tamarin whose ultimate goal is to give Web developers an open-source virtual machine for developing and deploying rich, interactive applications across Flash and Firefox.